wittenbrock/wittenbrock-design-two/README.md

 </p>

 <p align="center">
-  A website that features my essays, opinions, and advice on computer programming.
+  A website that features my essays, opinions, and advice on computer programming.<br>
   Built with the static site generator <a href="https://www.gatsbyjs.org">Gatsby.js</a>.
 </p>

 ---